JUMP_rr tutorial

 Step 1.
 Understand the information displayed in the browser.

-When you open one of the interactive tables, such as the CRISPR knock-outs table, you will see an informational section explaining the available columns, and a filtering tool (Figure 1), followed by the data from CRISPR knockouts of all available genes.
+When you open one of the interactive tables, such as the CRISPR knock-outs Feature Ranking table, you will see an informational section explaining the available data columns for that table, and a filtering tool, followed by the data (Figure 1).

 Figure 2.
+The data section of the CRISPR Feature Ranking table, sorted by row ID.
 Each column can be sorted in ascending or descending order by clicking on the header.
 Sorting is applied to one column at a time and is based on the data type: numerical values are sorted by magnitude, while text is sorted alphabetically.
-The entries displayed are the 30 most statistically significant features for each gene (Feature Rank), and for each feature, the 30 genes with the most significant values (Gene Rank).
+The entries displayed in the Feature Ranking table are the 30 most statistically significant features for each gene (Feature Rank), and for each feature, the 30 genes with the most significant values (Gene Rank).
 A value of 999999 indicates an unassigned entry.
+How to use and interpret the Feature Ranking table is described in section 2.2.1.

 Step 2: Explore the data to answer the following questions:

 2.1.
-Can I find my gene in the JUMP collection of perturbations?
+Was my gene tested in the JUMP collection of perturbations?

-The JUMP Hub includes a reference tool to quickly check whether a specific gene is included in the collection of genetic perturbations.
-From any page on the JUMP Hub, click on the “Available Genes” tab in the sidebar.
-Here you can type the name gene of interest to search.
-The number of occurrences in multiple JUMP or JUMP-adjacent morphological profiling datasets will be displayed: “crispr” and “orf” are the JUMP knock-outs and over expression datasets, “A549”, “HeLa_DMEM” and “HeLa_HPLM” relate to the PERISCOPE dataset. and Lacoste to a dataset focusing on pathogenic coding variants.
-This feature is especially useful when you’re exploring potential targets or pathways and want to collate data from multiple morphology-based datasets (Figure 3).
+The JUMP Hub includes a reference tool (Figure 3) to quickly check whether a specific gene is included in any of the catalogued genetic perturbation datasets, including the JUMP CRISPR and ORF datasets that are available via JUMP_rr tables.
+You can click on the ‘Available Genes’ tab in the sidebar from the JUMP Hub page.
+Here, you can type the name of the gene of interest to search.
+Although all gene names in the tool are displayed in capital letters, the search is not case-sensitive.
+However, the tool does not recognize synonyms or alternative gene names, so queries must match the official gene symbols used in the datasets.
+The number of occurrences in multiple JUMP or JUMP-adjacent morphological profiling datasets will be displayed: “crispr” and “orf” are the JUMP knock-outs and over expression datasets, “A549”, “HeLa_DMEM” and “HeLa_HPLM” relate to the PERISCOPE dataset, and Lacoste to a dataset focusing on pathogenic coding variants.
+This tool is especially useful when you want to collate data from multiple morphology-based datasets.

 Figure 3.
+Querying the glucose transporter gene SLC2A in JUMP datasets using the “Available genes” tool.
 Overview of the gene reference tool (red box on the left), to quickly check whether your gene of interest is available in the dataset.
 You can search using the full name or partial name of a gene in the search window (red box on the right).
-For each gene, the tool displays how many times it appears in the JUMP dataset under different perturbation types, such as CRISPR (for gene knockout) and ORF (for overexpression), as well as across information related to the PERISCOPE (A549, HeLa_DMEM and HeLa_HPLM) and Lacoste datasets.
+For each gene, the tool displays how many times it appears in the JUMP dataset under different perturbation types, such as CRISPR (for gene knock-out) and ORF (for overexpression), as well as across information related to the PERISCOPE (A549, HeLa_DMEM and HeLa_HPLM) and Lacoste datasets.

 2.2.
 Does my gene of interest produce a morphology phenotype when overexpressed or knocked down by CRISPR?

-To answer this question, we’ll start by exploring the CRISPR knockout dataset to identify genes whose loss affects the phenotype of interest.
-Then, we’ll use the ORF overexpression dataset to contrast results with gene overexpression.
+To answer this question, you will start by exploring the CRISPR knock-out dataset to identify genes whose loss affects the phenotype of interest.
+Then, you will use the ORF overexpression dataset to contrast results with gene overexpression.
+Of the 15,243 genes tested in JUMP, 68% (10,352) yielded a detectable phenotype (statistically significant “phenotypic activity”), that is, an image-based profile with a signal distinct from negative controls by ORF, CRISPR, or both.

 Search for your gene in the CRISPR dataset.

-If you’re unsure of the exact name used in the dataset, we recommend make your search case-insensitive by changing the default filter operator from “=” to “like”, and entering a pattern that partially matches a text string, such as “SLC2A%” (Figure 4C).
+If you’re unsure of the exact name used in the dataset, we recommend make your search case-insensitive by changing the default filter operator from “=” to “like”, and entering a pattern that partially matches a text string, such as “SLC2A%”, since “%” act as a wildcard representing any characters (Figure 4C).

 You can also search for alternative names commonly used in the literature.
 To do this, select the “Synonyms” column, change the filter operator to “contains” or “like”, and enter an alternative name such as GLUT2, or another known synonym of your compound of interest (Figure 4D).